kropatschek/docker-fledge/README.md

 ### Run app

-> clone git repo and an run the following commands in the directory
+> clone the git repo and an run the following commands in the directory

 ```
     $ docker-compose build